New Jersey Roads - CR 524, 524/539

 CR 524 EB at the former US 130 in Yardville, with cutey-wootey shield for the actual route.
 The Yardville Bypass, the last four-lane segment of US 130 to be constructed, was built in 1952, conveniently a year before the Great Renumbering in which NJ 156 got its number.

 There's a premium on the letter U in Allentown.
-All taken on CR 524 EB/CR 539 NB.
+All taken on CR 524 EB/CR 539 NB, with the 3rd and 4th photos top/bottom of the same assembly.

 Now westbound/southbound, up to red cats-eyes that are probably 80-90 years old.
 Whenever Old York Road/Main St. opened to vehicular traffic, someone must have slammed into the old mill that juts several feet into the roadway to prompt this circular warning - not that it does much good anymore (though I didn't try it at night, and I wouldn't want to fail if I did).
 Also, note that CR 526 was signed as going both ways NB but only one way SB.
 That's because it does a half-block jog in the middle of Allentown; both directions' photos were taken at Church St., the western leg that's just south of Waker Ave.